Registration for the 2019-2020 Dallas Neighborhood Vitality (DNV)

-More than $100,000 will support sixteen projects to improve neighborhoods across Dallas.
-The City will partner with neighborhood organizations and nonprofits over the next twelve months to implement neighborhood beautification, art installations, park and trail improvements, pedestrian improvements, urban gardens, signage and litter abatements.
+Below is a list of the 2018-2019 DVN Grant program recipients!
+More than $100,000 has gone to support the sixteen projects listed below to improve neighborhoods across Dallas.
+The City is partnering with neighborhood organizations and nonprofits to implement neighborhood beautification, art installations, park and trail improvements, pedestrian improvements, urban gardens, signage and litter abatements.

 The following grant recipient list is in alphabetical order.
 Click here for a map showing project locations: